Miss Allatt - email@example.com

-Our PE sessions will be on a Tuesday and Thursday.
+Our PE sessions will be on a Tuesday and Wednesday.
+The children should bring their PE kit in a bag and will get changed for PE at school on these days.
 These lessons will take place outside.
-Please make sure that your child comes to school for the day in their outdoor kit (white round neck PE top, black/dark jogging bottoms or shorts, trainers and a school jumper or cardigan) so that we don’t need to get changed.
+Please make sure that your child has an appropriate outdoor kit (white round neck PE top, black/dark jogging bottoms or shorts, trainers).

 We have loved our DT project this term - designing, making and evaluating a product for a year 2 child to improve their hand-eye co-ordination and knowledge of WW2.
 It was great to be able to test our products and gain the opinions of our intended user.

-Year 6 visited church to explore the question 'What do religions say to use when life gets hard?'.
-We had a fantastic morning: working in small teams, reflecting on what we could do when life gets hard and lighting a candle to share with the church community.
+We visited St Peter's church to explore the question 'What do Christians say to us when life gets hard?'.
+We had a fantastic morning: working in small teams to complete challenges, learning about lamenting and reflecting on what we could do when life gets hard.
+Thank you Kathryn!